-■ 249.
-Fairy Gardens
+252. Fairy Gardens

 Build your own fairy garden to take home.
 Plant a fairy garden and decorate it with fences, paths, benches, a gazing ball, and other fun fairy furnishings.
-Discover how to make these tiny fairy furnishings from things found in nature.
-Learn how to build furnishings to change your garden with each season and how to care for your garden so you can enjoy it all year.
-Fee of \$8 is payable through your local MSU Extension office.
+Discover how to make these tiny treasures from things found in nature.
+Learn how to care for and build furnishings to change your garden with the seasons so you can enjoy it all year.
+Fee of \$10 is payable through your local MSU Extension office.
 Age 11 and up.